DeveloperAnilKumar/to-do-app/README.md

 ## Usage

-- Enter the name and price of the task in the input fields.
+- Enter the product name and product price of the task in the input fields.
 - Click "Add Task" to add the task to the list.
 - Click the "Delete" button next to a task to delete it from the list.